rpominov/react-demo/README.md

 For each specified `propName` will be created a control on the panel, and the prop value will pe passed to the target component.

-The function that can create `propConfig` objects are available in `Demo.props`, and described bellow in this docs.
+The functions that can create `propConfig` objects are available in `Demo.props`, and described bellow in this docs.